 Home Loans from Family and Friends

-These loans are often referred to as "private home loans," or an intrafamily loan, and are not as uncommon as you might imagine.
-They are almost the same as a mortgage that you could get from the bank or other lender in many respects.
+These loans are often referred to as private home loans, a personal loan or an intra-family loan.
+They are not as uncommon as you might imagine.
+They are almost the same as a mortgage that you could get from the bank or another traditional lender in many respects.

 Like with a bank, you would also have rights against the private lender as well.
 When borrowing from family or friends, your lender could not ask for full payment without just cause (not if, for example, you missed your grandmother's 80th birthday).

-- Low Interest Rate -- Banks are in the business of making money, and to this end, you are often at their mercy if they wish to charge a high mortgage rate.
-Because of the nature of private loans, however, your lender may allow you to fix your loan at a rate that you would never see coming from a bank.
+- Low-Interest Rate: Banks are in the business of making money, and to this end, you are often at their mercy if they wish to charge a high mortgage rate.
+Because of the nature of private loans, however, your private lender may "fix your loan" at a lower rate than you would ever see coming from a bank.

-- Payment flexibility -- Unlike banks and other institutional lenders, a private lender will most likely allow for you to vary your payment schedule depending upon your circumstances.
-In addition, a private lender would probably not impose penalties for things like early re-payment, whereas banks commonly engage in the practice.
+- Payment flexibility: Unlike banks and other institutional lenders, a private lender will most likely allow you to vary your payment schedule depending upon your circumstances.
+Also, a private lender would probably not impose penalties for things like early repayment, whereas banks commonly engage in the practice.

-- Federal tax deductions -- Don't think that you will not be able to deduct from your federal taxes just because you are borrowing from family or friends.
-You can take the same tax deductions for your private loan as you would be able to from a conventional loan.
+- Federal tax deductions: You will be able to deduct from your federal taxes while borrowing from family or friends.
+You can take the same tax deductions for your private loan as you would for conventional loans.

-In addition to benefitting the borrower, a private loan also bestows benefits to the private lender.
+In addition to benefiting the borrower, a private loan also bestows benefits to the private lender.
 These benefits could include things like:

-- A better rate of return -- Private lenders can offer the borrower an interest rate that is between the highest savings-account interest and the lowest mortgage rate.
-By doing this, everyone wins: the borrower gets a great interest rate, and the lender's money earns more than it would by sitting in a bank account.
+- A better rate of return: Private lenders can offer the borrower an interest rate that is between the highest savings-account interest and the lowest mortgage rate.
+By doing this, everyone wins.
+The borrower gets a great interest rate, and the lender's money earns more than it would from sitting in a bank account.

 The Paperwork for a Private Loan

-If you have come to an agreement with a friend, family or loved one to have them finance all or a portion of your home loan, you should treat it just as a bank would.
+If you have come to an agreement with a friend, family, or loved one to have them finance all or a portion of your home loan, you should treat it just as a bank would.
 To this end, you should draw up the necessary paperwork, such as a promissory note and various documents that go along with a mortgage.
-In addition, you may want to think about putting down a proposed repayment schedule in writing.
+Also, you may want to think about putting down a proposed repayment schedule in writing.

-- Mortgage -- Also known as a deed of trust, the mortgage document is the legally binding document that secures the promissory note.
-This gives the lender the legal authority to foreclose on the property if you do not pay off the entire loan, plus fees and interest, within a certain time period.
-The mortgage document needs to include the recognized owner of the property, a legal description of the property and the borrower's responsibility to pay off the promissory note, maintain insurance, and keep the property in good condition.
-If you, as the borrower, fail to comply with the mortgage, the lender may ask for full payment on the loan immediately.
+- Mortgage: Also known as a deed of trust, the mortgage document is the legally binding document that secures the promissory note.
+This gives the lender the legal authority to foreclose on the property if you do not pay off the entire loan, plus fees and interest, within a specified time.
+The mortgage document needs to include:

-- Repayment schedule -- Although it is not legally required, it is still a good idea to put down in writing the agreed upon repayment schedule.
+- Repayment schedule: Although it is not legally required, it is still a good idea to put down in writing the agreed-upon repayment terms.
 This will help avoid any unnecessary strain between you and your private lender.

-Just like with a traditional loan, if you run into problems in paying off the loan, you should be sure to contact your private lender as soon as possible.
-Because your lender will be family or a friend, you may be able to work out a solution, perhaps even forgive some payments on the loan.
-You should try not to take advantage of this in excess, however, as it may place significant strain upon the relationship between you and your lender.
+Just like with a traditional loan agreement, if you run into problems in paying off the loan, you should be sure to contact your private lender as soon as possible.
+Because your lender will be family or a friend, you may be able to work out a solution, such as forgiving some payments on the loan.
+It would be best if you tried not to take advantage of this in excess, however, as it may place significant strain upon the relationship between you and your lender.